 MicroBlasting is one of the most versatile material removal methods available.
 Each process below is driven by four main variables: abrasive size, abrasive type, abrasive quantity, and velocity.
 Adjust at least one variable, and your MicroBlaster can switch from a tool that deburrs to a tool that textures.

 Enhance the adhesion characteristics of a surface for bonding or modify the surface for cosmetic reasons.

 Remove fine burrs on a wide range of materials from exotic metal alloys to soft polymers.

-Four key elements comprise a Comco MicroBlasting system: a micro-abrasive blaster, a chamber in which to blast, a system that keeps that keeps the chamber clear, and a system that keeps abrasive dry and flowing.
+Four key elements comprise a Comco MicroBlasting system: a micro-abrasive blaster, a chamber in which to blast, a system that keeps the chamber clear, and a system that keeps abrasive dry and flowing.